our

 HISTORY

-In 1925, Parish Priest Fr T.A.
-Sweeney saw the need for a Convent School in Springsure and construction of the new convent and school was completed by January 1926.
+In 1925, Parish Priest Fr.
+Tom Sweeney recognised the need for a Convent School in Springsure for the Catholic families within the district and requested help from the Sisters of Mercy.

-The school was widely known as The Little Flower Convent School or simply the Convent School.
-In later years, the school’s name was changed to Our Lady of the Sacred Heart Catholic Primary School.
+School commenced for students on Tuesday, 2nd February, with 64 children in attendance, aged between 4 and 13 years old.
+During this time, the school was widely known as The Little Flower Convent School or simply the Convent School.
+However, in the 1960s, the Parish adopted its current title and therefore the school became Our Lady of the Sacred Heart Catholic Primary School.

 The Sisters of Mercy left Springsure in December 1982, and the school was handed over to a lay Principal (Mr Terry Cahill) and an all-lay staff in 1983.